Principles We Swear By

 We believe in engaging everyone

-Our advocacy entails actions intended to promote the interests of others, particularly groups that are overlooked, underserved, or at risk of having their rights abridged.
+Our work entails actions intended to promote the interests of others, particularly groups that are overlooked, underserved, or at risk of having their rights abridged.

-To confront our core issues as an advocacy organization, we must set aside our differences and focus on creating sustainable solutions for our children.
-If we pick and choose with whom we work based on a puritanical mindset, we close ourselves off to the possibility of robust, enduring solutions.
-This means that for us, there is no pretext to conversation.
+To confront our core issues as an organization, we must set aside our differences and focus on creating sustainable solutions for our children.
+If we pick and choose with whom we work based on a litmus test, we close ourselves off to the possibility of robust, enduring solutions.
+This means that for our organization, there is no pretext for conversation.
 If a person or organization is willing, in good faith, to discuss solutions to issues that are important to us, we are happy to work with them.

-Our vision is resolute, and our goal is singular: to lift the voices of American Muslims for sustainable change for all.
+Our vision is resolute, and our goal is singular: to bring faith communities together to change the world around us.
 Sometimes, that requires reaching out to those with whom we do not see eye-to-eye.

 “Hatred paralyzes life; love releases it.
 Hatred confuses life; love harmonizes it.
 Hatred darkens life; love illuminates it.”